 Firstly, you have to make sure that all your video conferencing tech is working perfectly.
 Run a thorough diagnostics in the settings menu to check your microphone, sound, and video quality.
 Next, be sure to prepare and adapt your pitch, talking points, and timetable for online communication – be mindful of the fact that you might need more time to conduct the same interview online.

 In the new normal, it’s no longer enough to simply post a job opening on social media and hope that you’ll attract the top talent to your virtual doorstep.
 Simply put, the modern job-seeker has plenty of opportunities to choose from, and these days every company is recruiting online, so you have to be more proactive in your approach.
+For example, you will need to put more focus into resumes in order to attract the best candidates.
+On the Johanna Ryan page, resume parsers are discussed, which can be helpful if you haven't considered this yet.
 In order to adapt and attract the best talent, you have to combine various tactics and techniques to not only attract talent but actually engage them in a more meaningful way.